Scalar perturbations around rotating regular black holes and wormholes: quasi-normal modes, ergoregion instability and superradiance: Quasi-normal modes and (in)stability

 \subsubsection{Null-throat wormholes}

 As mentioned before and as explained in detail in \cref{appendix}, the null-throat case is technically more involved than the regular black hole one.
-As a result, the numerical values of the QNM frequencies are sometimes dependent on the parameters entering the numerical routine, in some cases to a significant degree.
-The structure of the space of solutions is also more complex.
+The structure of the space of solutions is also more complex, as multiple modes (all stable) lie close to one another.
+As a result, we need higher accuracy in our numerical routines and very precise initial guesses for the shooting.
+Otherwise, it is possible that small variations in the spacetime and integration parameters cause the numerical routine to ``jump'' between nearby modes, \eg\ from the fundamental mode to an overtone.

 Despite the hurdles, a solid qualitative picture does emerge: wormholes with a null throat are stable, in the sense that their QNMs have negative imaginary part; and in all of the cases we have studied there exists a mode that can be reached along the curves of \cref{fig:QNMsBH}, the empty circle, in the limit $\ell \to r_+$\footnote{In same cases, the empty circle seems not to lie in the black-hole curve: this is due only to numerical precision.}.
 In other words, wormholes with a null throat seem to be phenomenologically akin to regular black holes, and a limiting case thereof, in all respects hereby considered.